torejohansson97/tightly-coupled-gnss-data-logger/docs/source/Setup/gnss-sdr.rst

 .. code-block:: bash

-      ./gnss-sdr-pvt-monitoring-client <Port defined in config file> (1111 for the one on github)
+      cd
+      cd gnss-sdr-pvt-monitoring-client
+      ./gnss-sdr-pvt-monitoring-client 1111

+1111 being the pvt monitoring port defined in the configuration file

 How to launch GNSS Synchro monitoring client
 ---------